fadden/6502bench/SourceGen/SGTestData/FunkyProjects/README.md

  * Simple-BadMagic.dis65 : The "magic number" at the start of the project file has been damaged.
 The project load should fail with an appropriate message.
+ * Simple-BadRegions.dis65 : The project has three correct regions, and three bad regions: one is zero-length, one is an exact duplicate of another region, and one straddles two regions.
+The bad regions should be discarded with warning messages.
  * Simple-DupLabel.dis65 : More than one line has the same label.
 You should be warned that the duplicates are being stripped away.
  * Simple-FutureVersion.dis65 : The project has a content-version higher